William Barr: Spygate

 In April 2019, Barr stated that he thought "spying did occur" against the Trump 2016 presidential campaign.
-The remark echoed unsubstantiated claims made by Trump and his supporters that the Trump campaign had been unfairly targeted or spied on by the FBI; Trump described it as an "attempted coup".
+The remark echoed false claims made by Trump and his supporters that the Trump campaign had been unfairly targeted or spied on by the FBI; Trump described it as an "attempted coup".
 There is no evidence that government officials engaged in "spying" on the Trump campaign.
 Barr later said he was not sure what spying had occurred and he did clarify what he meant by "spying".
 He also said he had no evidence of wrong-doing.
 Democrats criticized Barr's statement as "incendiary", saying the statement was intended to please Trump and that the statement lacked credibility following Barr's misrepresentation of the Mueller report in March 2019.
 Barr said he thought there was not "any pejorative connotation at all" to the term spying.
 At the time, Barr said he would not launch an investigation into the origins of the FBI probe into Russian interference in the 2016 election.

 FBI officials denied Barr's claims about spying.
-FBI Director Christopher A. Wray said he was unaware of any illegal surveillance by the FBI; he rejected the description of "spying".
+FBI director Christopher A. Wray said he was unaware of any illegal surveillance by the FBI; he rejected the description of "spying".
 Subsequently, Trump retweeted a far-right pundit who said the FBI had "no leadership" and that Wray was "protecting the same gang that tried to overthrow the president in an illegal coup".
 Trump said Wray's statement was "ridiculous".
 Former FBI Director James Comey rebutted Barr, saying "The FBI doesn't spy.
 The FBI investigates."

 In May 2019, Barr asserted, "Government power was used to spy on American citizens."
 Barr did not identify the specific actions prior to the 2016 election that he considered spying.